Career Planning

 Don't sweat your next job interview - get all the answers to the toughest questions right here!

 A job interview is undoubtedly the most nerve-wracking component of the job hiring process, but it doesn’t have to be!
 When you are prepared with common job interview questions and answers, you can approach the interview with confidence and poise.
-Learn how to answer these job interview questions like a pro and take on your next job interview without any hesitation.
+You can learn how to answer these job interview questions like a pro and take on your next job interview without any hesitation.

 Interview Question 1: Will you tell me a little about yourself?

-While this is probably the most commonly asked interview question, so many people either fail to prepare for it or have no idea how to approach it.
+While this is probably the most commonly asked interview question, many people either need help preparing for it or have no idea how to approach it.
 What most people end up doing is giving a summary of their resume and/or personal history, which is exactly what you should NOT do.

 Interview Question 2: How did you hear about this position?

-This seems like a pretty straightforward question, right?
+This is a pretty straightforward question.
 Wrong.
 You may have heard about the job through an online job board or a friend, but this answer needs to showcase more than just where or how you heard about the job.

-Interview Answer: Depending on the way you heard about the position, it’s important to utilize your connection and interest in the company.
+Interview Answer: Depending on how you heard about the position, it is important to utilize your connection and interest in the company.
 You want to show that you specifically wanted a position at that company.
 Utilize connections.
-If you heard through a friend that worked at that company, feel free to use their name.
+If you hear from a friend who worked at that company, feel free to use their name.

 Do your due diligence and learn about the company before the interview so that you can reference the company specifically and indicate that you were searching for positions that included [reference whatever caught your eye about the posting].